jacksoncwwong/selenium-lightFramework/README.md

 ### Quick Intro
 For the most part this is meant to help with reporting for automated tests.
 I want to start by mentioning that there are other reporting tools, such as [ReportNG](https://reportng.uncommons.org/), [Maven SureFire plugin](https://maven.apache.org/surefire/maven-surefire-report-plugin/), [ExtentReport](http://extentreports.com/) just to name a few.
 You may be wondering: "If there were others already, why did you do this?" and I would say that's a great question.

-**_Was it in-part due to the fact that I started writing this before I found out about these alternatives?_**
+**_Was it in-part due to the fact that I started writing this before I found out about these existing tools?_**

 ~YES~ Perhaps...